Motsai/neblina-motiondemo-ios/README.md

 ### Making your own App with Neblina

-The project NebTurorial1 is the starting point to get a feel of how to connect to the Neblina via Bluetooth and retreive data.
+The project NebTutorial1 is the starting point to get a feel of how to connect to the Neblina via Bluetooth and retreive data.
+It is a simple iPhone App that shows a TableView with a list of detected Neblina device, a button to enable Euler Angle Stream and a TextField to display the Euler data.

 #### Need to know when creating new project